 Napkin, Nordic House.
 Vintage cake stand, for similar try eBay.
 Plates, Sainsbury’s.
 Dried daisies, Atlas Flowers (opens in new tab)

-3. How to make an Easter centerpiece
+6. Make an Easter centerpiece

 1. Place tree bark on a platter – we used a slate tile – and dress it with mounds of bun moss secured with a hot glue gun.

 2. To create the eggshell candle holder, carefully remove the top of the shell, clean it and fill with moss.
 Pop a tealight inside.

 Want an almost effortless Easter craft idea?
 You can easily personalize shop-bought Easter eggs with pretty fabric.